 RECORD YEAR ► In 2018 AVL served more than 1 million annual passengers for the first time in its history.
 Passenger numbers grew by 18.6% compared to 2017, making 2018 the fifth consecutive record year of growth for the airport.

 Air travelers can now book non-stop flights from Asheville Regional Airport on United Airlines to Dulles International Airport in Washington, D.C.
-(IAD) for travel starting on or after February 14, 2019.
-This new non-stop route will be available twice daily on United, with the daily departures planned for noon and 5pm.
+(IAD).
+This new non-stop route is available twice daily on United, with the daily departures planned for noon and 5pm.

 "Nonstop to Washington, D.C. and Dulles International Airport has been on our community's wish list for many years," said Lew Bleiweis, A.A.E., Executive Director of the Greater Asheville Regional Airport Authority.
 "The domestic and international connections available at Dulles will significantly enhance connectivity for travelers.
 Western North Carolina is also a popular destination for many in the D.C. area, and the new non-stop will open more opportunities for business, tourism and convention air travel to our area."

 "United's new service to our Washington, D.C. hub will provide more options for customers traveling to and from the Asheville area," said Omar Idris, United's managing director of Washington Dulles.
 "From Washington Dulles, United offers numerous opportunities to connect to hundreds of United flights across our domestic and international network."